 - Use traditional lasagna noodles that have to be boiled to soften.
 It’s a bit more work but the added flavor is worth it.
 I’ve tried using no-boil lasagna noodles before but every time, the texture is wrong and the flavor missing.

 - The tomato sauce is homemade and has perfect flavors of onion, cheese, and spices.

 This is not the quickest meal to make but most of the time is in the baking and resting periods.
 This will absolutely satisfy any comfort meal seeker.

 This recipe includes anchovy fillets.
 To keep this purely vegetarian, skip the anchovies.
 Since there is no meat in this, the flavors need to be kicked up and that’s where anchovy fillets come into play.
 Anchovies are full of umami and a little bit added to the tomato sauce is going to boost the flavors of everything in the recipe.

 We asked MaryJo’s brother and his significant other to come over to help eat this.
 A wonderful salad was made to go with it.
 And, MaryJo made some of her easy, but impressive golden Italian semolina bread.

-Give this recipe for meatless cottage cheese lasagna a try.
+Give this recipe for meatless lasagna with cottage cheese a try.
 I’m certain you’ll love it.
-Joe

 - 2 cups grated Pecorino Romano cheese , about 4 oz.